The difference between trade marks and business names

 Will the real Slim Shady please stand up?
 Owning your name can be a little confusing.

-But did you know that a business name is only used to identify your business entity.
-Registering your business name won’t give you full rights over actually using that name to trade with.
-Only by trade marking the name will you have full rights to trade under it.
+But did you know that a registered business name is only used to identify your business entity.
+Registering your business name won’t automatically give you full rights over actually being able to use that name to trade with.
+Only by Trade Marking the name will you have full rights to trade under it ensuring you are not infringing on any other businesses Trade Mark rights by doing so.

 A business name is the name under which your business operates and is connected to your Australian Business Number (ABN).